 Some insurers offer premium instalments (e.g. 'pay by the month') and also some customers can gain access to premium funding through an entity that is separate from the insurer.

 The question of the availability of premiums payable by instalment was covered at length in the 2020 ACCC report on insurance in northern Australia.
-Although the report does not mention commercial insurance, instalment premiums are a proper question for SMEs as well as for personal lines.
+Although the report does not mention commercial insurance.